1964 United States Senate election in California

 The 1964 United States Senate election in California was held on November 3, 1964.

-Incumbent Democratic Senator Clair Engle was suffering from an advanced brain tumor and ended his campaign for re-election in April.
-He died in office in July.
-Pierre Salinger, Press Secretary to Lyndon Johnson and the winner of the Democratic primary, was appointed in his place.
+Incumbent Democratic Senator Clair Engle, who had been first elected in 1958, underwent surgery for a brain tumor in August 1963.
+Facing a primary challenge from Alan Cranston and deteriorating health, he withdrew from the race in April 1964.
+The primary election was won by Pierre Salinger, Press Secretary to President Lyndon Johnson.
+When Engle died in July, Salinger was appointed as interim senator in his place.

-Salinger lost election to a full, six-year term to Republican George Murphy, a retired Hollywood star.
+Salinger lost election to a full six-year term to Republican George Murphy, a retired Hollywood star.
 This was the only Senate seat Republicans gained in 1964.